Ephellon/faster-dead-by-daylight/README.md

 1. All players have the same game data and version
   - All skins and map data are already stored on the users' systems, they've essentially been cached
-  - Updates are required, so each player's system knows what everything looks like, and each character's rules of engagement
+  - Updates are required, so each player's system knows what everything looks like and their rules of engagement
 2. Characters are static
   - Characters do **not** change skins in-game
-    - Killer's stance (if applicable), and power status
+    - Killer's stance (if applicable)
+        + Killer's power status
-    - Survivors' status (`Healty` `Injured` `Dying`), and carried item
+    - Survivors' status (`Healty` `Injured` `Dying`)
+        + Survivors' carried item
 3. The game has a *ready-up* feature (the 5s countdown)
   - Once the 5s timer starts nothing can be changed: the map offerings (if used) can be read, decided, and produce a viable map

-After the 5s timer has started, the server could send back JSON data (for example) of what the map looks like, and where everything important is: players' location (5), killer's item locations (if applicable), generators' location (7), totems' location (6), chests' location (1 - 11), hooks' location (6 - 10, excluding basement), basement location, hatch location, exit gate locations (2), crows' locations, windows' locations, pallets' locations, lockers' locations, and mist level
+After the 5s timer has started, the server could send back JSON data (for example) of what the map looks like, and where everything important is: players' location (5), killer's item locations (if applicable), generators' location (7), totems' location (5), chests' location (1 - 11), hooks' location (6 - 10, excluding basement), basement location, hatch location, exit gate locations (2), crows' locations, windows' locations, pallets' locations, lockers' locations, and mist level

 **Example**